murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/skills.md

 ---
 layout: page
 title: Skills
-subtitle: Things I have learnt and have been learning.
+subtitle: Things I have learnt and still learning.
+Striving steadily to become a grandmaster of all these categories.

 ---